GoogleChrome/developer.chrome.com/site/en/blog/chips-origin-trial/index.md

 ## Changes

-- **May 2022**: As of Chrome 103, sending `Accept-CH: Sec-CH-Partitioned-Cookies` header is no longer required for optting into the origin trial.
+- **May 2022**: As of Chrome 103, sending `Accept-CH: Sec-CH-Partitioned-Cookies` header is no longer required for opting into the origin trial.

 ## What is CHIPS?